My experience of Hakone Gora Byakudan in Japan

 The 14-course kaiseki dinner here exceeded all of my expectations.
 Focusing on ingredients from Sagami Bay, chef Chikko lovingly oversees every single dish that leaves his kitchen.
 My waitress explained how natural water from deep underneath Hakone is extracted and used in the cooking process, offering a neutral water as a base, in order to allow the flavours and quality of the produce to speak for itself.
 Every detail had been meticulously designed, including the handmade ceramics and the 14 different sake cups to accompany each course – the shape and colour of which symbolised the plants and fish used in the dishes.

-I was unsure what to expect of this new hotel joining some iconic, old-time properties that have occupied this town since the Second World War, but I left knowing that a couple of nights spent here in Hakone would be a very special, lasting memory of our clients’ Japanese adventures.
+I was unsure what to expect of this new hotel joining some iconic, old-time properties that have occupied this town since the Second World War, but I left knowing that a couple of nights spent in the Mikurubas’ lovely home in Hakone would be a very special, lasting memory of our clients’ Japanese adventures.